| With

-building, rising energy costs and greater awareness of global
+rapid building, rising energy costs and greater awareness

-warming and energy conservation as an important aspect of
+of global warming and energy conservation as an important

 ADVANTAGES